 Philosophy proceeds by description; it only uses argument in order to help you to see the facts, just as a botanist uses a microscope.
 (Alexander 1921b: 423)

 The first chapter of Space, Time, and Deity opens with Alexander’s proclamation that all the vital problems of philosophy depend on space and time (Alexander 1920i: 35).
-Alexander goes on to conceive space and time as the stuff out of which all things are made: space and time are real and concrete, and out of them emerge matter, life and so on.
+Alexander conceives space and time as the stuff out of which all things are made: space and time are real and concrete, and out of them emerge matter, life, and so on.
 Space and time are unified in a four-dimensional manifold, spacetime.
-This single vast entity does not move but it contains all motions within itself, and so Alexander labels it “Motion”.
+This single vast entity does not move but contains all motions within itself, and so Alexander labels it “Motion”.
 In this respect, Alexander’s spacetime bears some resemblance to F. H. Bradley’s (1893) Absolute: neither Motion nor the Absolute move or exist in time, but they both contain motion and time within themselves.

-Alexander presents a metaphysical argument for the unity of space and time, arguing that they are merely distinguishable aspects of Motion.
+Alexander presents a metaphysical argument for the unity of space and time, arguing they are merely distinguishable aspects of Motion.
 He argues that space and time must be unified because, when abstracted away from each other, it becomes clear that they could not exist independently.
 Time would become a mere “now”, incapable of succession; and space would become a mere “blank”, without distinguishable elements (Alexander 1920i: 47).
-Motion is both successive and boasts distinguishable elements, and this is because it is the union of space and time.
-Alexander’s metaphysical argument for this union was severely criticised by Broad’s (1921a,b) series of papers.
-Alexander considered his account of spacetime to be in line with the physics of his day; this might be understood as an argument from physics for his position.
+Motion is both successive and boasts distinguishable elements - this is because it is the union of space and time.
+Alexander’s metaphysical argument for this union was severely criticised by Broad (1921a,b).
+Alexander considered his account of spacetime to be in line with the physics of his day.
+The following might be understood as an argument from physics for his position: